 Determination: No significant impact.
-The water will be used to supply one home for domestic purposes.
+The water will be used to supply 2 homes for multiple domestic purposes.
 A March 2011 DEQ Fact Sheet entitled "Individual Drinking Water Wells - Water Quality Monitoring & Treatment" notes that water quality from individual drinking water wells is monitored only by the owner and is "generally not subject to any drinking water standards."
 The Applicant maintains sole responsibility for testing and treatment of water for any and all domestic purposes.
+The use of water for lawn and garden irrigation will not impact human health.